Introduction to Potential

 Note that the units are newtons, since .
 The force on the charge is the same no matter where the charge is located between the plates.
 This is because the electric field is uniform between the plates.

-Problem 20: Membrane walls of living cells have surprisingly large electric fields across them due to separation of ions.
-What is the voltage across an 8.00 nm thick membrane if the electric field strength across it is 5.25 MV/m?
-You may assume a uniform electric field.
+Problem 21: Membrane walls of living cells have surprisingly large electric fields across them due to separation of ions.
+What is the voltage across a membrane given an electric field strength across it?

 A PhET to Explore These Ideas